pubannotation/pubannotation/docs/create-document.md

 ---

-Once you have [created a project]({{site.baseurl}}/docs/create-project/) of your own, you can add documents to the project for annotation.
+Once you have [created a project]({{site.baseurl}}/docs/create-project/) of your own, the next step you would like to do is to add documents to the project.

-There are three methods to add a document to a project:
+There are three ways to add documents to a project:

 1. [To _add_ a document from a pre-registered database]({{site.baseurl}}/docs/add-document/), e.g. _PubMed_ or _PMC_.
 2. [To _import_ documents from an existing project]({{site.baseurl}}/docs/import-document/).